Are you using press releases as part of your marketing and PR strategy?

 1. Start with a gripping headline.
 Headlines are what draw readers in.
 If yours isn’t engaging and exciting, it’ll get skipped over.
 But on the other hand, if it’s something that stops you in your tracks, like “Fancy Underwear: Coming to a Mailbox Near You” (a headline I just made up for a pretend online lingerie store), you’ll get the clicks.

 2. Use keywords.
 You want your press release to be found when people search for certain keywords that relate to what you do.
 Use tools like Wordtracker’s Keywords to find out what keywords in your industry people are searching for.
 Try to incorporate words that don’t have too high a competition level but are still getting a fair number of searches.
-Use them in your press release (but make sure they sound natural).
+Use them in your press release (but make sure you use them in a natural and not forced way).

 3. Include the basics.
 Thinking back to second grade grammar, remember who, what, when, where, why and how.
 These are the questions you need to answer in the first paragraph of your release.
 Assume people read nothing more than that first paragraph.
 It should provide all the basic details they need to know about your news.